PAMA has already made a significant impact for hospital and independent labs, and continues to do so with the redefinition of an applicable lab.

 In Transmittal 3425, a non-patient is defined as a beneficiary who has a specimen that is submitted to a hospital for analysis but is not physically present at the hospital for the laboratory service; that is, the patient is neither a registered hospital outpatient nor an admitted hospital inpatient.
 Non-patients may be identified with the CMS-1450 14X TOB.
 An inherent challenge is that the 14X bill type is not necessarily used by commercial payers.
 This seemingly small modification will have significant impact to which organizations are considered “applicable labs” and to the algorithms by which providers select data for reporting.

 Labs meeting these qualifications must then report “applicable information” to CMS.
-As a service to our clients, Quadax has developed the PAMA Applicable Lab Decision Tree shown below, which visually depicts the determination criteria.
+As a service to our clients, Quadax has developed the PAMA Applicable Lab Decision Tree, which visually depicts the determination criteria.